Skip to content

 import cloudvolume as cv

-Before we connect to the database we have to "monkey patch" cloudvolume using navis.patch_cloudvolume.
+Before we connect to the datasource we have to "monkey patch" cloudvolume using navis.patch_cloudvolume.
 That will teach cloudvolume to return NAVis neurons:

 # This needs to be run only once at the beginning of each session